objcio/attributed-string-builder/README.md

 # AttributedString Builder

 A simple way to build up attributed strings using result builders from a variety of sources.
+Based on the episodes from [Swift Talk](https://talk.objc.io/episodes/S01E337-attributed-string-builder-part-1).

 - Plain strings
 - Markdown